2015 SCI & Cabela’s Young Hunter of the Year

 Special thanks to Clay Monarch for taking a few minutes to let our readers know why he hunts with a Knight Muzzleloader.

-We returned to South Africa two years later to hunt a “Muzzleloader Grand Slam of Springbok”, and I knew my Knight Rifle was the right tool for the job.
-My grandparents, brother and I traveled to Jules of the Karoo, an amazing free-range ranch on the massive plateau of central South Africa.
+Two years later, we returned to South Africa to hunt a “Muzzleloader Grand Slam of Springbok”, and I knew my Knight Rifle was the right tool for the job.
+My grandparents, my brother, and I traveled to Jules of the Karoo, an amazing free-range ranch on the massive plateau of central South Africa.
 For this smaller game, we used Barnes “Spit-Fire TMZ” 250 grain all copper “Expander” bullets, which were the perfect choice.
-My grandfather modified and shortened the stock of my muzzleloader to better fit my frame, and this allowed me to use the Knight Rifle with more accuracy.
+My grandfather modified and shortened the stock of my muzzleloader to better fit my frame.
+This allowed me to use the Knight Rifle with more accuracy.
 I took six springbok that trip with seven shots, with my only miss being no one’s fault but my own.

-When I was fourteen, my grandparents took my brother and me to New Zealand to hunt Himalayan Tahr, European Red Stag, Arapawa Sheep and Fallow Deer.
+When I was fourteen, my grandparents took my brother and me to New Zealand to hunt Himalayan Tahr, European Red Stag, Arapawa Sheep, and Fallow Deer.
 It was a phenomenal trip, and each animal was taken with a Knight Rifle and Barnes Bullets.
 Since I had grown, we replaced the shortened stock on my Knight Disc Extreme with a standard length fiberglass stock.
-For the larger game, we used 290 grain Barnes all copper “Spit-Fire TMZ” bullets with plastic tipped blue points, which expanded perfectly upon impact.
+For the larger game, we used 290 grain Barnes all copper “Spit-Fire TMZ” bullets with plastic tipped blue points.
+These expanded perfectly upon impact.
 (We recovered many of our bullets.)

-More About Clay Monarch – Thanks to the Lousiville Herald News
+More About Clay Monarch – Thanks to the Louisville Herald News

 The male “2015 SCI & Cabela’s Young Hunter of the Year” is Clayton Monarch of Louisville.
 Clay, age 16, has hunted on 4 continents (Africa, Australia, North America, South America) and has plans to hunt on his 5th continent in June of this year when he will join his grandparents to hunt roe deer on the Queen’s Balmoral Estate in Scotland.